 How to Make Perfect Paper Daisies

-I loved the results so much I kept at it, coming up with a handful of options for the editor to choose from.
+I loved the results so much I kept at it, coming up with a handful of options for the editor.
 In the end, the magazine decided to print a number of my designs in their story.
-Unfortunately, this one—one of my favorites—never made it into those pages but I thought I'd share it with you here.
-If the response to this is good, I'll feature, in an upcoming post, one of the designs that actually made it into print.
-They were really gorgeous so, please let me know if you want to see more of this sort of thing.
+Unfortunately, this version-one of my favorites-never made it into those pages, so I'll share it with you.
+If the response to this post is good, in an upcoming post, I'll feature one of the designs that made it into print.
+They were gorgeous so, please let me know if you want to see more of this sort of thing.

 ![]() |